Kushalsg62/reactjs/README.md

-##React Mini Projects Collection
+#REACT MINI PROJECTS COLLECTION

-This repository contains a curated set of small React applications I built while learning and refining my skills.
-Each project focuses on a specific concept and showcases how React behaves in practical scenarios.
-The collection reflects steady progress, curiosity and a growing command of core front-end ideas.
+A curated assemblage of compact React applications built during my learning trajectory.
+Each project is a focused exercise that demonstrates practical application of core React concepts and incremental maturation in engineering judgment.

-What’s Inside
+#WHAT THIS REPOSITORY CONTAINS

-Independent mini projects, each in its own directory
+Independent mini applications, each located in its own directory.

-Clean and readable code structure

-Practical demonstrations of:
+Concise, idiomatic JavaScript and component-driven structure.

+Practical usage of essential React constructs:

-Component-based design
+Component-based design and composition

-Hooks (useState, useEffect and others)
+Hooks (useState, useEffect, etc.)

 Conditional and dynamic rendering

-Form handling and controlled inputs
+Controlled forms and validation patterns

-Lists, keys and iterative UI building
+List rendering with keys and iterative UI construction

-Basic state-management approaches
+Lightweight state-management techniques

-Gradual improvement in logic, structure and styling

-Purpose

-This repository serves as a compact portfolio of hands-on exploration.
-Each project is an incremental step in understanding how to design, structure and implement interactive UIs using React.
-It also acts as a reference point for collaborators and recruiters who want to review my coding style and problem-solving approach.

-How to Run a Project
+INTENT / VALUE PROPOSITION

+This repository functions as both a learning ledger and a professional artefact.
+It exhibits progressive skill acquisition, pragmatic problem solving, and attention to maintainability.
+The set is suitable for portfolio review by recruiters, collaborators or peers wishing to appraise coding style and UI reasoning.

+HOW TO RUN A PROJECT

-Open the folder of the project you want to run
+Open the folder of the project you want to run.

-Install dependencies
+Install dependencies:

 npm install

-Start the development server
+Start the development server:

 npm start

-Tech Stack
+Open http://localhost:3000 in your browser (unless the project specifies another port).

+PROJECTS (PLACEHOLDER — REPLACE WITH YOUR LIST)

+Password Manager — a small CRUD app demonstrating controlled inputs and local persistence.

+Digital Timer — timer logic, intervals and UI state transitions.

+Money Manager — transaction CRUD, aggregation and list rendering.

+Bike Rental Dashboard — (example) integrates tables, forms and DB mock.

+…add your projects here (each item: name — one-line description).

+TECHNOLOGIES

-React
+React (functional components + hooks)

 JavaScript (ES6+)

-HTML & CSS

-Additional libraries or utilities depending on the project

-Roadmap / Future Additions

-More mini apps will be added, especially those involving global state, API integration, architectural patterns and performance enhancements.
+HTML5 & CSS3 (Flexbox / Grid)

-Various utilities or libraries depending on the project
+Optional: localStorage, context API, or small libraries depending on project

-Future Additions

-I plan to expand this repository with additional mini apps that explore more sophisticated ideas such as global state, performance optimization, API integration and design refinement.
+CONTRIBUTION & NOTES

+This collection is primarily a personal learning archive.
+Pull requests are welcome if you propose substantive improvements.

+Prefer small, focused commits and descriptive PR titles.

+If you want a specific project documented or demoed in more detail, open an issue and I will prioritize it.

+ROADMAP

+Planned additions include projects that explore API integration, global state patterns, performance optimization, and accessibility refinements.